pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingDirectory.md

 The YAML configuration files for this use case are in your cloned local copy of the `pingidentity-devops-getting-started` repository

-1. To use the `1-initial.yaml` file in your local `pingidentity-devops-getting-started/20-kustomize/12-pingdirectory-upgrade` directory to start with a PingDirectory StatefulSet using persistent volumes, enter:
+1. To use the `1-initial.yaml` file in your local `pingidentity-devops-getting-started/30-helm/pingdirectory-upgrade-partition` directory to start with a PingDirectory StatefulSet using persistent volumes, enter:

       ```sh
-      kubectl apply -f 1-initial.yaml
+      helm upgrade --install releasename pingidentity/ping-devops -f 1-initial.yaml
       ```

-      > All kubectl commands for this use case need to be run from the `pingidentity-devops-getting-started/20-kustomize/12-pingdirectory-upgrade` directory.
+      > All helm commands for this use case need to be run from the `pingidentity-devops-getting-started/30-helm/pingdirectory-upgrade-partition` directory.

       This stands up a two directory topology, each with its own Persistent Volume Claim using the default storage class.